-As with every doctoral internship program, the UCC internship program needed to adapt to the impact of COVID-19 and continues to implement a hybrid model for services and training.
+As with every doctoral internship program, the UCC internship program has experienced and adapted to conditions imposed by COVID-19 and continues to implement a hybrid model for services and training.
 With regard to services, the UCC offers virtual and in-person appointments for individual therapy, group therapy, and psychological assessment.
 Regarding training, at least one of the two hours of individual supervision and Supervision of Supervision are in-person.
 Didactic seminars and Group Supervision may be held both virtually and in-person.
 Hybrid work operations are expected to continue for the foreseeable future and many staff have chosen various hybrid work schedules.
 Trainees will be expected to be on-campus for the first half of the training year and will be invited to implement a hybrid schedule with one remote day during the second half of the training year.
-Overall, UCC staff, including trainees, have maintained a high quality of care for students through both virtual and in-person methods and have been remarkably flexible with navigating a hybrid system.
+Overall, UCC staff, including trainees, have maintained a high quality of care for students through both virtual and inperson methods and have been remarkably flexible with navigating a hybrid system.

 Our training staff have made it a priority to maintain the same level of connection and support for the trainees they supervise, whether in-person or via tele-supervision.
-Almost all aspects of our services and training program have continued to operate without interruption, and we have recently welcomed new cohorts of graduate practicum students, doctoral interns, and postdoctoral fellows to the UCC.
-We are pleased that the professional development stipend of \$1000 for interns has also been reinstated for this training year.
+Almost all aspects of our services and training program have continued to operate without interruption, and we have continued to welcomed cohorts of graduate practicum students, doctoral interns, and postdoctoral fellows to the UCC using a hybrid model.
+We are also pleased to share that the professional development stipend has increased to \$1250 for interns.

 There are no other foreseeable, significant changes anticipated for this training program.
-Any significant change that directly affects the structure and/or training offered at the UCC will be made public when and if they emerge.
+Any significant changes that directly affect the structure and/or training offered at the UCC will be made public when and if they emerge.

-Vanderbilt UCC Internship in Health Service Psychology Training Committee
+Vanderbilt UCC Internship in Health Service Psychology Training Leadership Team/Training Committee